 A guided stroll in and around Boscastle

 With the South West Coast Path on our doorstep and the spectacular Bodmin Moor a short car ride away, Polrunny Farm is a great base for a walking holiday.
-Our Walk on the Wild Side blog gives you an overview of the types of walks you can tick off whilst staying at Polrunny.
+Other blog posts in this series give you an overview of the types of walks you can tick off whilst staying at Polrunny and a suggested week-long walking itinerary.

 This article focusses on walking in and around Boscastle itself.